MA lobsterman, Dave Casoni, harvesting the day's catch. Photo credit: MA DMF.

 These measures included a v-notching program, trap reductions, closed seasons for certain areas, and trap consolidation/transferability programs.
 The Board also considered a suite of management measures to achieve a 5% increase in egg production; however, it decided not to pursue this management change given concern that the proposed measures would not significantly improve the stock.
 The Board continues to discuss future management of the SNE stock in light of environmental changes.

-Addendum XXVI, approved in 2018, addressed concerns regarding deficits in existing reporting requirements by expanding the mandatory harvester reporting data elements, improving the spatial resolution of harvester data, establishing a 5-year timeline for implementation of 100% harvester reporting, and prioritizing the development of electronic harvester reporting.
-In addition, the Addendum improved biological sampling requirements by establishing a baseline of ten sampling trips per year in the American lobster/Jonah crab fishery, and encourages states with more than 10% of coastwide landings in either the lobster or Jonah crab fisheries to conduct additional sampling trips.
+In 2018, the Board approved Addendum XXVI.
+The Addendum addresses concerns regarding deficits in existing reporting requirements by expanding the mandatory harvester reporting data elements, improving the spatial resolution of harvester data, establishing a 5-year timeline for implementation of 100% harvester reporting, and prioritizing the development of electronic harvester reporting.
+In addition, the Addendum improves biological sampling requirements by establishing a baseline of ten sampling trips per year in the American lobster/Jonah crab fishery, and encourages states with more than 10% of coastwide landings in either the lobster or Jonah crab fisheries to conduct additional sampling trips.

 Addendum XXIX, approved in 2022, expanded Addendum XXVI reporting improvements by establishing electronic tracking requirements for federally-permitted vessels in the American lobster and Jonah crab fisheries.
-Specifically, electronic tracking devices will be required for vessels with commercial trap gear area permits for Lobster Conservation Management Areas (LCMAs) 1, 2, 3, 4, 5, and Outer Cape Cod to collect high resolution spatial and temporal effort data.
-Through this action the Board seeks to significantly improve stock assessment, identify areas where lobster fishing effort may overlap with endangered North Atlantic right whales, and document the footprint of the fishery to help reduce spatial conflicts with other ocean uses like wind energy development and aquaculture.
-For more information see the FAQ and requirements document
+Specifically, electronic tracking devices will be required for vessels with commercial trap gear area permits for Lobster Conservation Management Areas (LCMAs) 1, 2, 3, 4, 5, and Outer Cape Cod (OCC) to collect high resolution spatial and temporal effort data.
+Through this action the Board seeks to significantly improve stock assessment, identify areas where lobster fishing effort might present a risk to endangered North Atlantic right whales, and document the footprint of the fishery to help reduce spatial conflicts with other ocean uses like wind energy development and aquaculture.